 A minimum of four Year 12 ATAR subjects must be completed in order to generate an ATAR.
 Following the WACE exams, each of these subjects will result in a "scaled score".
 The first step in the calculation of an ATAR is to calculate the Tertiary Entrance Aggregate (TEA).
 The TEA is made up of the total of the best four of these scores together with 10% of the best Language score (if studied) as well as 10% of the score in Mathematics Methods and/or Mathematics Specialist (if studied) giving a possible total of 430.
 The mathematics or language do not need to be in the best four scores.
-Likewise, English, EALD or Literature do not need to be included in the best four scores, but to be eligible for university, the appropriate scaled score must be 50% or higher in any of these three ATAR subjects.
+Likewise, English, EALD or Literature do not need to be included in the best four scores.